Goat Lake Hike

 The lake is absolutely gorgeous.
 It's quiet, serene, clear, and ice-cold.
 Although the trail is marked as heavily trafficked, I only met, like, 5 other parties along the trail, one other group at the lake, and when the left, I got the whole lake to myself.

-My lunch spot this time was right on the lake shore, but I was not hungry enough to cook.
+My lunch spot this time was right on the lakeshore, but I was not hungry enough to cook.
 I munched a few strips of bacon jerky, refilled my hydration pack with filtered lake water, chilled for a bit and headed back, leaving this view behind.

 On my way back with about 1.7 miles left to the trailhead, I had my first wild bear encounter.
 We didn't exchange pleasantries but gave each other a nod: two apex predators, one — stinky, grumpy and dangerously hungry, and the other one — a friendly American black bear.